djynnius/autheo/README.md

 ```

-The rest of is involves calling APIs
+The rest of involves calling APIs

-### Signing up
+### Signing up with JavaScript

 ```{javascript}
 data = new FormData()